PROTOCOLS FOR COMMUNICATION

 • Contacting your class teacher – please check in with your class teacher if you are unsure of his or her preferred means of communication eg by email, text, times for phone calls and interviews.

-• After School Care (OSHC) – concerns about your child or matters relating to after school care should be raised with Brigett English.
+• After School Care (OSHC) – concerns about your child or matters relating to after school care should be raised with Miranda Earle.
 If a significant issue arises, please discuss this with the Nominated Supervisor for Kindlehill OSHC (Lynn Daniel).

 • High School – Lynn is the high school coordinator.
 Questions or concerns should be directed to Lynn in the first instance.